What does a News Clipping Service do?

 - Determine who will receive daily email results.

-- Ensure that alert notifications are delivered promptly to the appropriate personnel.
+- Set-up alert notifications to be delivered promptly to the appropriate personnel.

 - Training and Onboarding:

-- Ensure that they understand how to use the platform and make edits to their account.
+- Ensure that they understand how to use the platform and how to make edits to their account.

 - Establishing a Response Protocol:

-- It is very important to have a plan in place for how to respond to various types of media mentions.
+- It’s very important to have a plan in place for how to respond to various types of media mentions.

 - What are the steps your organization will take to respond to your media coverage?